ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-write-secure-ballerina-code.md

 ### Basic Authentication and Authorization

 Ballerina supports Basic Authentication for services.
-The `scheme` field of `http:AuthProvider` should be set to basic in order to enforce Basic Authentication.
+The `scheme` field of `http:AuthProvider` should be set to "basic" in order to enforce Basic Authentication.
 Since user information is provided using a configuration file, `authStoreProvider` should be set to `config`.

 ```ballerina
 import ballerina/http;